joseconti/woo-redsys-gateway-light/readme.txt

 == Changelog ==

 == 3.0.4 ==
+* NEW: Now you can set a limit cart amount for use Bizum.
 * Fixed Thank you page error when directly acceded without associated order ID.

 == 3.0.3 ==
 * Fixed missing translation string (The Redsys Authorization number is:)